uShifty/lj-hud/README.md

 # Change Logs

 ### 1.1
+* CSS changes on stress and parachute
+* Added dynamic armor
 * Fixed map not displaying while idle in vehicle
 * Added border option found in config.lua
 * Added more optimization